adamyg/busybox-w32-shim/README.md

   * yes
   * zcat

-The following are explicity omitted, since they generally crash with local development tools:
+Note the following are explicity omitted, since they generally clash with local development tools:

   * install
   * link